davidegat/AIRCBot/README.md

 - `hashlib`
 - `irc` (irc.client)

-If you plan to change the code, consider also `openai`.
-Please refer to OpenAI documentation for API access.
+If you plan to change the code to use external APIs, consider importing `openai`.
+Please refer to OpenAI documentation for API access, and code comments for instructions.

 Install missing dependencies using (example):
 ```bash